J. Stitt Wilson: Political activity

 Wilson first became involved in the organized socialist movement late in the 1890s as an active member of the Brotherhood of the Cooperative Commonwealth, an organization which sought to establish socialist colonies in the new state of Washington with a view to taking over the state government and establishing a cooperative rather than profit-driven economy.
 Wilson continued to live in Chicago but served as one of eight official "lecturers" for the organization.

 Wilson was inspired by what he called "the social and economic significance of the Teachings of Jesus":

 The Sermon on the Mount I saw was a code of social duties, so to speak, a revelation of the fundamental principles of Social Justice and human fellow ship for this our everyday world.
 Such a passage as that beginning with the phrase, "No man can serve two masters," is nothing short of a brief but comprehensive Social Program.
 It is almost impossible to find in the whole Sermon on the Mount anything that could give an ecclesiastical or theological colour to these sayings.
 They are ethical, moral, social.

 From 1907, Wilson was a contributing editor to The Christian Socialist [Chicago], a weekly newspaper that unified the Christian socialist wing of the Socialist Party of America.

 Wilson was a delegate from California to the 1904, 1910, and 1912 national conventions of the Socialist Party.
 At that 1912 gathering, Wilson joined with Ernest Untermann, Joshua Wanhope, and Robert Hunter as a majority of the Committee on Immigration in offering a resolution on immigration which was pro-exclusionary, backing the American Federation of Labor in its desire to stop manufacturers from importing cheap, non-union labor from the Far East.
-This proposal, primarily written by Untermann and Wanhope, was effectively killed by the convention on a motion by Charles Solomon of New York not to receive the committee's report, but rather to hold the matter open for investigation and decision by the next convention.
+This proposal, primarily written by Untermann and Wanhope, was effectively killed by the convention on a motion by Usher Solomon of New York not to receive the committee's report, but rather to hold the matter open for investigation and decision by the next convention.

 Before he became mayor of Berkeley, Wilson ran for governor of California in 1910 on the Socialist ticket and received 12% of the votes cast.
 Wilson was elected mayor of Berkeley in 1911 to a two-year term but declined to run for re-election.
-In 1912, he ran for Congress as a Socialist and received 26,234 votes, 40% of the votes cast, but was defeated by the incumbent Republican Joseph R. Knowland.
+In 1912, he ran for Congress in the 6th district as a Socialist and received 26,234 votes, 40% of the votes cast, but was defeated by incumbent Republican Joseph R. Knowland.
 He was elected to the governing National Executive Committee of the Socialist Party in 1914.